edezhic/prest/README.md

 Such structs can be embedded into the router like this: `.embed(StructName)`.

 #### Deployment
-Prest supports 1 click build-upload-start deploy script based on docker for cross-platform compilation, and comes with automatically configured TLS based on LetsEncrypt.
+Prest supports 1 click build-upload-start deploy script to linux servers through ssh and sftp, based on docker for cross-platform compilation, and comes with automatically configured TLS based on LetsEncrypt.
 To make it work you'll need to have docker engine installed, specify the domain in the `Cargo.toml` and provide credentials:

 ```toml
 [package.metadata]